 Look, nobody ever thinks a fire is going to happen until it does.
 While you may not have a smoke detector in their garage, you absolutely need at least one full size fire extinguisher in your shop.
 The type of potential fire determines the type of extinguisher that you need.
 Because all three common types of fire are possible (A wood/paper, B chemical, and C electrical), you need an ABC extinguisher.
 Type D is for flammable metals, which is far less likely in most garages.

 The small kitchen-size extinguishers are OK for a garage, but you are much better off with a large unit that is capable of putting out a bigger fire.
 Depending on the size of your garage/shop, you may want multiple units.
 In my shop, I have one on every wall, near the exits and near the major machinery.
 It is just good planning.
+If anyone works with you in the shop make sure they also know where all the fire extinguishers are located in case you aren’t nearby.

 If you take safety seriously, then you should not have to worry about getting seriously injured in your shop.
 Take these precautions and ensure that you can enjoy your garage for many years to come.
+Over time they will just become habit.
+You can also help set a good example for other up and coming DIYers.

 Check out all the tools & equipment